-To get involved, get in touch with Lucas Koski, Director Property Development.
+To get involved, contact Lucas Koski, Director, Property Development.

 To designate Artspace Colorado Springs as a destination for the arts, public art components will include murals situated on the building’s exterior vertical spaces and sculptural components along the right-of-way adjacent to Wahsatch.
 The exterior design will reflect the level of artistic activity occurring within the 51 units of multifamily affordable housing and 7,500 square feet of commercial space, and a rooftop deck will provide stunning views of the southern Front Range of the Rocky Mountains.
 All the units are one- or two-bedrooms, addressing studies that showcased a need to attract graduate students and young artists, thereby retaining the next generation of creative workers.
 Through a concentration of residential units and commercial space that prioritizes the creative workforce, Artspace Colorado Springs will plant a flag for the creative community—and the District at large—that this is safe and forever home for the creative sector.

 Artspace Colorado Springs grew out of a grassroots effort led by the Colorado Springs Downtown Development Authority (DDA).
 A mixed-use, five-story building located in the Creative District downtown, it will seamlessly link new construction with a historic element to create one cohesive, 48,000 square-foot building.